 The Office of Sexual Violence Prevention is mandated by federal law to report information about campus assault that does not identify the survivor, but which must be reported for statistical purposes (according to the Jeanne Clery Act sometimes known as the Campus Security Act).

 This law also requires that campuses post crime statistics annually.
 For more about a Student's Right to Know, and to see Evergreen's Campus Crime Statistics.

 The United States Congress enacted the "Campus Sexual Assault Victims' Bill of Rights" in 1992 as a part of the Higher Education Amendments of 1992 (Public Law: 102-325, section 486(c)).

 This law requires that all colleges and universities (both public and private) participating in federal student aid programs afford sexual assault victims certain basic rights.

 It also requires the school to notify victims of their option to report their assault to the proper law enforcement authorities.
 Complaints about schools that have failed to comply with this law should be made with the U.S. Department of Education.

-For more information about this Act as well as the Campus Sexual Assault Victim's Bill of Rights.
+For more information about this Act, you may visit the Clery Center's website, where advocacy information such as the Campus Sexual Assault Victim's Bill of Rights is also available.